Best Tiles for Shower Walls & Floors in Los Angeles

 This guide breaks down the best tiles for shower walls and ceilings, why they work, and what to avoid, along with tips on choosing the right combination for your home.

-What Makes a Good Shower Wall or Ceiling Tile?
+What Makes a Good Shower Wall or Floor Tile?

 Not every beautiful tile is suitable for a wet environment.
 Shower walls and ceilings have to meet a higher standard of durability and moisture resistance.
 Before looking at styles and textures, it helps to understand what actually matters in a shower tile.